 I find Job’s response in this passage to be challenging, and illuminating.
 Job had lost all of his possessions as well as his children.
 And he was grieving that loss.
 But I find what he did in his grief to be unexpected.
 Job worshiped God.

 When I think of worshipping God, it is generally with a positive frame of mind.
 I worship his greatness in creation.
 And I worship him for all he has done for me.
 But do I worship him in my calamity?

 Job’s response to calamity was to worship.
-In the midst of his grief he worshipped.
+In the midst of his grief, he worshipped.
 This is probably the true mark of an authentic worshipper.
-To worship God regardless the circumstances one finds themselves in.
+To worship God regardless of the circumstances one finds themselves in.

 6 thoughts on “Worship God Regardless the Circumstances – Job 1:20”